krprzenioslo/Hystrixwiki2/FAQ.md

 Naming things is [hard](http://martinfowler.com/bliki/TwoHardThings.html).

-Many words, synonyms, animals and mashups of them all were sought that would keep the theme of resilience, defense and fault tolerance while being short, easy to say and not already taken.
-Not many worked.
+We wanted a name that would keep the theme of resilience, defense and fault tolerance while being short, easy to say and not already taken.
+We considered many words - synonyms, adjectives, animals - and mashups of them all, and Hystrix came out on top.

 A Hystrix is an "[Old World porcupine](http://en.wikipedia.org/wiki/Hystrix)" with an [impressive defense mechanism](http://www.arkive.org/north-african-crested-porcupine/hystrix-cristata/video-11b.html).
 It's also (in my opinion) a cool name, only 2 syllables (I end up saying it a lot so this was important), looks nice written out and when Googling for it only found animals so seemed free from collision with other products.